 Newsletter Content

-On the left-hand sidebar, you can find different Items that, with the drag & drop functionality, can be added to the newsletter content easily.
+On the left-hand sidebar, you can find different Items that can be easily added to the newsletter using the drag-and-drop functionality.

-After you add the Item to the content of the message, you can change the content and layout using the panel on the right.
+After you add the Item to the message content, you can use the panel on the right to change the content and layout.

-Like the newsletter, every Item has two tabs — Content (i.e., Image/Discount/Text/etc. - depending on the Item you added) and Layout.
+Like the newsletter, every Item has two components: content (e.g., Image, Discount, Text, etc., depending on the Item you add) and Layout.

 Saving template